 CHEM-C 101 Elementary Chemistry I (3 cr.)
+Usually taken concurrently with CHEM-C 121.
 Essential principles of chemistry, atomic and molecular structure, bonding, properties and reactions of elements and compounds, stoichiometry, solutions, and acids and bases.
 For students who are not planning careers in the sciences and for those with no previous coursework in chemistry.

 CHEM-C 102 Elementary Chemistry II (3 cr.)
-P: C101.
-Usually taken concurrently with C122.
-Continuation of C101.
+P: CHEM-C 101.
+Usually taken concurrently with CHEM-C 122.
+Continuation of CHEM-C 101.
 The chemistry of organic compounds and their reactions followed by an extensive introduction to biochemistry.

 CHEM-C 103 Introduction to Chemical Principles (5 cr.)
-Designed specifically to alleviate deficiencies in chemistry and prepare students for C117-C127.
+Designed specifically to alleviate deficiencies in chemistry and prepare students for CHEM-C 117-CHEM-C 127.
 Content includes applications of measurement and chemical formula/equation conversions; modern view of the atom; and solution processes that relate to chemical reactions.
 Lectures, labs, and discussion sections will emphasize problem-solving strategies.